digicademy-chf/chf_container/documentation/Maintenance/Index.rst

 number** to be used by the release.

 1. Make changes to the ``Containerfile``.
-2. Build the image via ``podman build -f Containerfile -t ghcr.io/digicademy_chf/chf_project_container:0.9.0 .`` using the new version number at the end.
+2. Build the image via
+   ``podman build -f Containerfile -t ghcr.io/digicademy_chf/chf_project_container:0.9.0 .`` using the new version number at the end.
 Alter the image name if necessary.
 3. If successful, push the image to the registry using ``podman push ghcr.io/digicademy_chf/chf_project_container``.
 Alter the location if necessary.
 4. To use the new image, also change the version number tag in ``compose.yml``.

-After a new image is released, make sure you also **release the according version of the code** :ref:`as per the instructions above <>`.
-Make sure to :ref:`update any development and production environments
+After a new image is released, make sure you also **release the according version of the code** :ref:`as per the instructions above
+<creating-a-new-release>`.
+Make sure to :ref:`update any development and
-<update-all-containers>` afterwards for the changes to take effect.
+production environments <update-all-containers>` afterwards for the changes to take effect.

 ..  _syncing-with-upstream: